cyclist-org/cyclist/sl_modelcheck.md

 -----------------------

-The benchmarks/slmc/ subdirectory contains all the necessary resources for running the benchmarks described in the POPL'16 paper.
+The benchmarks/slmc/ subdirectory contains all the necessary resources for running the benchmarks described in the [POPL'16 paper].
 Below this, there are two further sub- directories.
 The models/ subdirectory contains *.mdl files, each of which describes a model which can be parsed by the model checker.
 The programs/ sub- directory contains the source code of the 7 test programs from which models